 3. Safety and Quality – AR has raised privacy concerns in the public sector.
 Many individuals do not want their actions to be recorded via video without their knowledge.
 However, this is a feature that may be used to great advantage in the workplace.
 For quality control, a supervisor can see when an employee is fatigued and may not be accurately pulling defective material.
 The recorded video feed could also be used during a safety incident investigation.
 Observations can be performed remotely to better analyze, document and improve processes without having to follow the employee, which may prove difficult in some environments.
 An employee could transmit video to their supervisor if they encounter difficulty so the supervisor could instantly see what the employee sees.
 Finally, it could be used as a monitoring system to drive employee accountability and identify opportunities for training and improvement.

-To see some of these applications in working form, SAP created a great video that you can see here:
+To see some of these applications in working form, watch this video:

 Kristi Montgomery is Vice President, Kenco Innovation Labs, a team dedicated to delivering value through technology transference, innovative processes, emerging technology application, and supply chain innovation.
 She enjoys translating “geek speak,” and building excitement around business technology innovations.
 She chairs the IWLA Education Committee and serves on the Chattanooga Technology Council’s board.